stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 ## Overview

-The first step in the development of JOVE is to create the Vulkan _instance_ - the starting point for everything that follows.
+The first step in the development of JOVE is to create the Vulkan _instance_ which the root object for everything that follows.

 Creating the instance involves the following steps: